GameDev-TAY/Ex4_GameDev/README.md

 In this section we were asked to add 3 different borderies to our game.
 1. The first border is a flat world with visible borders, such as impassable walls.
 We added walls in a random position and at a random time on the screen so that the player can not go through them just like a regular wall.
+In order for the player movement to really be like in the real world we defined the rigid body component as dynamic and for the collisions to happen correctly all the triggers in the Collider component were activated in the other objects, the trigger in the player in the Collider component was not enable.

 Code change reference:
 https://github.com/GameDev-TAY/Ex4_GameDev/blob/main/Assets/Scripts/Boundaries/SpawnRandomWalls.cs